chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 {{< note >}}

-- If user choose `backup_config` as `s3` in `config.toml,` backup is already configured during deployment, **the below steps are not required**.
-If we have kept the `backup_config` blank, then configuration needs to be configure manually.
+- If the user chooses `backup_config` as `s3` in `config.toml,` backup is already configured during deployment, **the below steps are not required**.
+If we have kept the `backup_config` blank, then the configuration needs to be configured manually.

 {{< /note >}}

 ### Overview

-To Communicate with Amazon S3 we need a IAM Role with required [policy](/automate/backup/#aws-s3-permissions).
+To Communicate with Amazon S3 we need an IAM Role with the required [policy](/automate/backup/#aws-s3-permissions).

-Attach the IAM Role to the All the Opensearch Node and Frontend Node.
+Attach the IAM Role to the All the OpenSearch Node and Frontend Node.

 <!--
 **Permissions Required**